SECURE DIGITAL WORKSPACE

-The Compensation Committee of our Board currently consists of Tom Bogan, Nanci Caldwell and Gary Morin (Chair).
+The Compensation Committee of our Board currently consists of Nanci E. Caldwell (Chair), Graham V. Smith and Godfrey R. Sullivan.
 The Compensation Committee is responsible for determining and making recommendations with respect to all forms of compensation to be granted to our executive officers and reviewing our disclosures on executive compensation for inclusion in our annual proxy statement for our annual meeting of stockholders in accordance with applicable rules and regulations.

 As described more fully in its charter, the Compensation Committee is responsible for determining and making recommendation with respect to all form of compensation to be granted to our directors, executive officers and employees and for producing an annual report on executive compensation for inclusion in our proxy statement for our annual meeting of stockholders.
 In fulfilling its role, the Committee: